MultipleCards

 /etc/init.d/alsasound restart

-give you the wanted cards order.
+gives the wanted card order.

 The solution is to blacklist the module(s) that udev is loading before alsasound (Typically, the one you get as sound card 0 after booting).
 You must do this into